SplashFinancial/clj-bugsnag/README.md

 - `:environment` - The deployment context in which the error occurred.
   Defaults to `Production`
 - `:meta` - A map of arbitrary metadata to associate to the error
-- `:return-bugsnag-response?` - A boolean toggle for this function's return value.
+- `:suppress-bugsnag-response?` - A boolean toggle for this function's return value.
-  When truthy, return the clj-http response from calling BugSnag's API When falsy, return nil- consistent with other logging interfaces and `println` Defaults to falsy.
+  When falsy, return the clj-http response from calling BugSnag's API When truthy, return nil- consistent with other logging interfaces and `println` Defaults to falsy.

 ## License